Andrea/andrea.github.io/_posts/2014-12-12-FSharp_and_games_in_celebration_times.markdown

 The frequencies can be found [here](http://liutaiomottola.com/formulae/freqtab.htm)

-Then, with some reasearch into the OpenAl docs this is how we can convert those frequencies into data that can be played
+Then, with some research into the OpenAl docs this is how we can convert those frequencies into data that can be played.

 {% highlight FSharp %}
     let samplingFrequency = 44100